Soft Skills

 How can we evaluate self-management skills?

-Assessments can be an extremely helpful tool in both building self-awareness in employees and helping them build up their self-management skills.
+Assessments can be an extremely helpful tool in building self-awareness in employees and helping them build up self-management skills.

-Jessica Haig, Director of Applied Science and Culture at Wonderlic, notes that many ways of measuring self-management tie back to emotional intelligence, a quality that the Harvard Business Review defines as being “comprised of self-awareness, self-management, social awareness, and relationship management.”
+Jessica Haig, Director of Applied Science and Culture at Wonderlic, notes that many ways of measuring self-management tie back to emotional intelligence.
+This is a quality that the Harvard Business Review defines as “comprised of self-awareness, self-management, social awareness, and relationship management.”

 There are two primary ways to understand and measure emotional intelligence (EI).
 The first is ability-based, in which EI is viewed as the ability to know what to do in a situation and assessed with a battery of questions with right or wrong answers.
 The second is personality-based, in which EI is understood as having behavioral tendencies like emotional self-control, adaptability, achievement orientation, and positive outlook, which are closely mirrored by what’s commonly known as The Big Five personality traits: extraversion, agreeableness, openness, conscientiousness, and neuroticism.
 In this model, EI is measured with an agreement scale, in which people are asked to what degree they agree or disagree with various statements.

-Cognitive ability and personality assessments are able to help gauge both models of EI, and subsequently, provide a clearer understanding of an employee’s ability to self-manage.
+Cognitive ability and personality assessments are able to help gauge both models of EI.
+Subsequently, they provide a clearer understanding of an employee’s ability to self-manage.

 Aspects of self-management that can be measured include: